RobertLeisner/Bodoconsult.Core.Office/README.md

 The following code samples make usage of repository <https://github.com/RobertLeisner/Bodoconsult.Core.Database> for accessing Microsoft SqlServer database.
 The method GetDataTable used below returns a plain old System.Data.DataTable object.

+The source code contain NUnit test classes, the following source code is extracted from.
+The samples below show the most helpful use cases for the library.

 ## Use ExcelLateBinding class

 The ExcelLateBinding class uses COM late binding to export a DataTable (in the sample code the variable dt) to an Excel spreadsheet.